Enlil50/my_qmk/README.md

 # :star2: Thanks

-I thank the whole open source ergonomic mechanical keyboard community for the project they pushed out in the world and QMK developers for their support over their discord server.
+I thank the whole open source ergonomic mechanical keyboard community for the projects they pushed out in the world and QMK developers for their support over their discord server.
 A special thanks to my friend Luca which helped me mounting and soldering the trackpoint.